 The surname Fanshaw was first found in Derbyshire.
 The family held high distinction at Fanshawe Gate from early times.
 This was the site where Thomas Fanshawe (1533-1601), the Queen's Remembrancer and his descendants hailed.
 Very little is known of the earlier lineage apart from the fact that he was the eldest son of John Fanshawe of Fanshawe Gate and had an uncle name Henry Fanshawe.
 In addition to Fanshawe Gate, he held estates in Ware Park, Hertfordshire and Jenkins, in Barking, Essex; presumably some were inherited through the family.

-Important Dates for the Fanshaw family
+Early History of the Fanshaw family

 This web page shows only a small excerpt of our Fanshaw research.
 Another 69 words (5 lines of text) covering the years 1661, 1533, 1601, 1569, 1616, 1596, 1665, 1621, 1661, 1608, 1666, 1625 and 1680 are included under the topic Early Fanshaw History in all our PDF Extended History products and printed products wherever possible.